jackieblaum/eclipsebin/README.md

 - **Plotting**: The package also provides a function to plot the binned and unbinned light curves, marking the eclipse boundaries with vertical lines.

+### Light Curve Requirements

+- Minimum of 10 flux measurements with associated uncertainties, spanning both eclipses as well as out-of-eclipse regions.
+- Primary and secondary eclipses must be distinguishable by locating the minimum flux values.
+- Fluxes should ideally be normalized so that out-of-eclipse regions have a flux value close to 1.
+- Two eclipses must be displayed.
+In a later version, binning will be available for light curves with a single eclipse as well.

 ### Getting Started

 To start using the package, install it via pip: